Vincent-Cayadi/Hwa-Chong-E-Commerce/README.md

 July-October: Confirm the payment and delivery method
-	      Finalise the website in general
+	      Finalise the website in general.